Boulder-Cryogenic-Quantum-Testbed/scresonators/README.md

 ## Installation
 1. clone the repository into a folder of your choice with `git clone https://github.com/Boulder-Cryogenic-Quantum-Testbed/measurement.git`
-1. Install the dependencies, we ***strongly*** recommend using [virtual environments](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) for managing your dependences.
+2. Install the dependencies, we ***strongly*** recommend using [virtual environments](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) for managing your dependences.
 To install dependencies run:
   `pip install -r requirements.txt`
+3. If you are running on Windows, install Microsoft Visual Studio before using the library

 ## Using the library

 Here's an example using some of the data hosted on this repository.
 Hosted